jenkinsci/workflow-scm-step-plugin/README.md

 A freestyle project has a single SCM configured in the UI that governs the one and only workspace for the build.
 A Pipeline can be configured similarly, but the SCM definition becomes a regular step in its script.
-In the simplest case you would just do an SCM clone/update at the start of your script, as soon as you have allocated a slave with a workspace:
+In the simplest case you would just do an SCM clone/update at the start of your script, as soon as you have allocated an agent with a workspace:

 ```
 node {